Darujte

 In early 2021, together with the local Nexus3 Foundation, we launched a new project to create a network of NGOs to monitor pollution in the country, thereby strengthening the role of civil society in preventing toxic pollution and its impact on human health.
 The project also aims to support the starting up of the PRTR, Pollutant Release and Transfer Register, which is still lacking in Indonesia.

 In the long term, we are also increasing the capacity of Indonesian citizens to understand toxic pollution, record it and use this data in their dealings with politicians and authorities.
-These and other activities can be successfully pursued thanks to the support of the international network IPEN and the European Union.
+These and other activities can be successfully pursued thanks to the support of the international network IPEN, the European Union and the Transition Promotion Programme of the Ministry of the foreign affairs of the Czech Republic.